SahakyanLab/DNAFragility_ML/README.md

 git clone https://github.com/SahakyanLab/DNAFragility.git
 ```

+Please follow the instructions below on how to acquire the public datasets, setup the directory stucture, and software necessary to run all the studies from the publication.
+At the end of this `README` file, you can find two separate bash script commands that runs the majority of the setup and runs the calculations sequentially.

 ## 1. Software requirements
 The resource-demanding computations were performed on a single NVIDIA RTX A6000 GPU with 40GB RAM.
 The developed workflows and analyses employed the [R programming language 4.3.2](https://www.r-project.org/) and [Python 3.9.12](https://www.python.org/).